MRtrix3/mrtrix3/docs/reference/commands/5ttgen.rst

 - **-template image** Provide an image that will form the template for the generated 5TT image

-- **-hippocampi** Select method to be used for hippocampi (& amygdalae) segmentation; options are: subfields,first,aseg
+- **-hippocampi choice** Select method to be used for hippocampi (& amygdalae) segmentation; options are: subfields,first,aseg

-- **-thalami** Select method to be used for thalamic segmentation; options are: nuclei,first,aseg
+- **-thalami choice** Select method to be used for thalamic segmentation; options are: nuclei,first,aseg

 - **-white_stem** Classify the brainstem as white matter